-EVICT FL - A Florida Eviction & Landlord/Tenant Law Firm
+EVICT FL - Florida Eviction Lawyers & Landlord/Tenant Law Firm

 Our eviction lawyers prosecute and defend evictions on behalf of landlords, property managers, and tenants throughout the State of Florida.
-If you are a landlord, property manager, or tenant and you need help prosecuting or defending against an eviction, call EVICT FL today and speak with a licensed Florida eviction lawyer.
+If you are a landlord, property manager, or tenant and you need help prosecuting or defending against a Landlord/Tenant case, call EVICT FL today and speak with a licensed Florida eviction lawyer.
 Our attorneys are experts in Florida’s Landlord/Tenant law and will work with you every step of the way to ultimate success.

 For our landlords and property managers, we offer no-hassle, rush eviction services.
 For our tenant clients, we offer the very best in tenant eviction defense.
 Evictions are summary procedure actions and time is of the essence.
 If you are facing or filing an eviction, speak with one of our eviction lawyers today.
 Or, explore our Homepage or Contact page for more information.